 24 Hours in Bratislava: The Ultimate City Guide

 I did not expect to fall in love with Bratislava.
-It isn’t a European hotspot like Paris or Rome but its small town charm did not fail to impress me.
+It’s not a European hotspot like Paris or Rome but its small-town charm did not fail to impress me.
 If you’re like me and didn’t really know much about the city, Bratislava is the capital of Slovakia and it lies on the River Danube, within easy reach of the borders with Austria and Hungary.
-It’s a great city to visit for one night during your interrail travels, both for history and a plethora of cute churches, palaces and castles.
+So why visit Bratislava?
+Well, it’s a great city to visit during your interrail travels if you’re a fan of history and a plethora of cute churches, palaces and castles.
+There are just so many things to do in Bratislava!

 Although you can cover most of Bratislava within one day, we stayed for two nights as our flight got in at midnight.
-The only two main attractions we missed out on were the Slavin Memorial and Devin Castle, the latter of which is a bit out of the city.
+However, there are so many things to do in Bratislava that you could easily stay in the city for longer if you wanted.
+We missed out on seeing two main attractions, the Slavin Memorial and Devin Castle, the latter of which is a bit out of the city.
+Since Slovakia really took me by surprise, I’d also love to return to the country one day to see the natural beauty of the Tatra Mountains and Slovak Paradise National Park!
 We didn’t have enough time there to work out the public transport system but it’s a pretty small city so you can walk everywhere (though your legs and feet will pay for it at the end of the day).

-So without further ado, here is my whirlwind guide to Bratislava, including how to get there, where to stay, what to see and do, and where to eat and drink.
+So without further ado, here is my whirlwind guide to Bratislava, including things to do in Bratislava, how to get there, where to stay, and where to eat and drink.
 Let’s go!

 Bratislava is only about two hours away from the UK by plane and you can find some very cheap flights.
 In fact, that’s the only reason we visited Bratislava in the first place: because the flights were cheap.
 Jess and I each paid £45 for a return from Birmingham to Bratislava with Ryanair.
 I would have never even thought of visiting the city otherwise, but boy am I glad I did.